Peppermint Meltaways

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Peppermint Meltaways are soft and sweet cookies flavored with peppermint extract and topped with a creamy glaze and crushed peppermint.
+These Peppermint Meltaways are incredibly soft cookies flavored with peppermint extract and topped with a peppermint glaze.
+They are perfect for Holiday gifts!

-These peppermint cookies are a Christmas treat that just can’t be beaten!
-They are delicate and just slowly dissolve in your mouth.
+These peppermint meltaway cookies are a Christmas treat that just can’t be beaten!
+They just slowly dissolve in your mouth.
 The secret to such amazingly lighter-than-air cookies is the powdered sugar and cornstarch.
-The smooth glaze on top blends so well with the crushed peppermints and combines so well with the soft baked cookies.
+The peppermint glaze blends so well with the soft baked sugar cookies.

-Peppermint Extract: This will be used to flavor the dough and the glaze.
+• Peppermint Extract: For flavoring the dough and the glaze.
 You can add as little or as much as you want.

-Peppermint: You will need crushed peppermints for the topping.
-You can look below for the best way to crush them.
+• Peppermints: You will need crushed peppermint candies (or crushed candy canes) for the topping.
+Check below for the best way to crush them.

 How To Make Peppermint Meltaways